AvadoDServer/avado-docs/content/support/delivery.md

 aliases: ["/en/avado-delivery"]
 ---

-If you are requested to send your device back for repair - please contact Barnd Lapp on Telegram to get a return shipping label for your device.
+If you are requested to send your device back for repair - please fill in this form <https://forms.gle/FWG8E2XyfgEfwA8y5> to get a return shipping label for your device.

 ## Official telegram handles and Shipping addresses